Intro

 • Publically acknowledging the risk of tobacco use, but minimising the magnitude of the risk.

-In 2013, leaked information from Philip Morris International (PMI) revealed its media strategy to block the adoption of plain packaging in the UK.9 Using a similar strategy as it did in Australia,10 the documents outlined PMI’s plan to persuade the government that plain packaging would worsen illicit trade.
+In 2013, leaked information from Philip Morris International (PMI) revealed its media strategy to block the adoption of plain packaging in the UK.
+9 Using a similar strategy as it did in Australia, 10 the documents outlined PMI’s plan to persuade the government that plain packaging would worsen illicit trade.
 Its media plan named several ‘independent’ third parties that would disseminate its message to the public.
 By using public relations consultants, it would infiltrate influential broadcast media and print media.
 The campaign was ultimately successful in delaying the decision on plain packaging.

 10A.6.2 Media reporting on tobacco industry-funded reports

 Due to the high level of distrust among the public, the tobacco industry increasingly relies on third parties to disseminate its messages.
-Each of the major tobacco companies have funded major consultancy firms, such as KPMG LLP and Deloitte, to produce reports purporting to show the ineffectiveness of tobacco control measures,11-13 or to claim that such measures are creating a dramatic increase in the illicit tobacco trade.14, 15 Although major public health bodies have highlighted the methodological flaws in the reports,16, 17 their findings are often referred to uncritically in news articles.18-21
+Each of the major tobacco companies have funded major consultancy firms, such as KPMG LLP and Deloitte, to produce reports purporting to show the ineffectiveness of tobacco control measures, 11-13 or to claim that such measures are creating a dramatic increase in the illicit tobacco trade.
+14, 15 Although major public health bodies have highlighted the methodological flaws in the reports,16, 17 their findings are often referred to uncritically in news articles.
+18-21

 Further, the release of the reports is often carefully timed.
 In the UK, greater press coverage of industry-funded reports on illicit tobacco coincided with consultations on plain packaging, and there is evidence that such coverage was deliberately solicited by the tobacco industry.
-Beyond methodological issues with the underlying data, the news articles themselves were often inaccurate.22 Reports can also be given to sympathetic journalists ahead of their public release, so that the findings can be widely disseminated without allowing public health experts the opportunity to examine or comment on the report’s validity.
+Beyond methodological issues with the underlying data, the news articles themselves were often inaccurate.
+22 Reports can also be given to sympathetic journalists ahead of their public release, so that the findings can be widely disseminated without allowing public health experts the opportunity to examine or comment on the report’s validity.

 10A.6.3 Cultivation of sympathetic journalists and columnists

 The tobacco industry has also at times cultivated select journalists who are sympathetic to its messages.
-In 1992, the US Environmental Protection Agency’s (EPA) released its risk assessment that classified environmental tobacco smoke (ETS) as a human carcinogen.23 As part of its broader response, the tobacco industry relied on a select group of journalists to influence public opinion about and dispute the validity of the report.24 PMI recruited a network of journalists through an independent political and media consultant, Richard T. Hines.
-Journalists were also recruited from the National Journalism Centre (NJC), which was funded by Philip Morris.24 A 1994 report from PMI entitled “Tobacco Strategy” stated the following in regards to the NJC:
+In 1992, the US Environmental Protection Agency’s (EPA) released its risk assessment that classified environmental tobacco smoke (ETS) as a human carcinogen.
+23 As part of its broader response, the tobacco industry relied on a select group of journalists to influence public opinion about and dispute the validity of the report.
+24 PMI recruited a network of journalists through an independent political and media consultant, Richard T. Hines.
+Journalists were also recruited from the National Journalism Centre (NJC), which was funded by Philip Morris.
+24 A 1994 report from PMI entitled “Tobacco Strategy” stated the following in regards to the NJC:

-“As a direct result of our [PM] support we have been able to work with alumni of this program. . about 15 years worth of journalists at print and visual media throughout the country . . . to get across our side of the story . . . which has resulted in numerous pieces consistent with our point of view.”25
+“As a direct result of our [PM] support we have been able to work with alumni of this program. . about 15 years worth of journalists at print and visual media throughout the country . . . to get across our side of the story . . . which has resulted in numerous pieces consistent with our point of view.”
+25

-PMI sought the advice of Hines again when it pre-empted the results of the International Agency for Research on Cancer’s (IARC) large European epidemiological study that would also conclude that ETS is carcinogenic.24 Hines suggested that PMI use European think tanks to identify journalists who could be sponsored by internship programs and write articles in support of the industry’s position.26
+PMI sought the advice of Hines again when it pre-empted the results of the International Agency for Research on Cancer’s (IARC) large European epidemiological study that would also conclude that ETS is carcinogenic.
+24 Hines suggested that PMI use European think tanks to identify journalists who could be sponsored by internship programs and write articles in support of the industry’s position.
+26

 In the years following the implementation of plain packaging, The Australian newspaper ran a series of articles making far-reaching claims about the failure of the legislation.
-An analysis of the stories notes that Rupert Murdoch (owner of News Limited, which owns The Australian) was on Philip Morris' board from 1989 to 1998, and that some of the journalists and commentators who wrote on the issue had associations with the tobacco industry-funded Institute of Public Affairs.27
+An analysis of the stories notes that Rupert Murdoch (owner of News Limited, which owns The Australian) was on Philip Morris' board from 1989 to 1998, and that some of the journalists and commentators who wrote on the issue had associations with the tobacco industry-funded Institute of Public Affairs.
+27

 Tobacco companies have also funded journalists’ travel expenses 28 as well as provided other monetary gifts and awards.
-In 2001, the Kenyan media was divided after it was announced that British American Tobacco (BAT) would sponsor the country’s journalism awards.29 As recently as 2018, Japan Tobacco International (JTI) sponsors the ‘Specialist Journalist of the Year Award’ at the UK Press Awards.30
+In 2001, the Kenyan media was divided after it was announced that British American Tobacco (BAT) would sponsor the country’s journalism awards.
+29 As recently as 2018, Japan Tobacco International (JTI) sponsors the ‘Specialist Journalist of the Year Award’ at the UK Press Awards.
+30

 10A.6.4 Media influence in the digital age

 The tobacco industry often uses social media to facilitate and showcase its corporate social responsibility (CSR).
 Many of the transnational tobacco companies provide regular updates on Twitter, the online microblogging platform where users publish and read 280 character messages, called ‘tweets’.
 BAT maintains several Twitter handles relating to media, science and careers.
-The BAT Australia account focuses heavily on making claims about the illicit tobacco trade in Australia and the apparent increase in tobacco-related crime.31 A post from April 10, 2018 read:
+The BAT Australia account focuses heavily on making claims about the illicit tobacco trade in Australia and the apparent increase in tobacco-related crime.
+31 A post from April 10, 2018 read:

 “Legal tobacco becomes more expensive.
 The consequences: increased funding for organised crime, prevention and control undermined and billions in lost Commonwealth tax revenue #auspol”

-An analysis published in 2018 in the Tobacco Control journal demonstrated how the transnational tobacco companies are using Twitter to oppose tobacco control policy and shape their public identity.32 Tweets by the global corporate accounts of BAT, Imperial, PMI, and Japan Tobacco International (JTI) promote an image of being socially responsible as well as an enjoyable place to develop a career.
-Companies regularly ‘tweet’ their opposition to tobacco marketing and promotion restrictions, tax increases, plain packaging, and smokefree environments.32 The analysis noted that company tweets also frequently mention illicit and counterfeit tobacco, perhaps to appear in support of government agencies, while also undermining the effectiveness of tobacco control policies (i.e., by implying that tobacco control measures such as plain packaging promote the illicit tobacco trade).
+An analysis published in 2018 in the Tobacco Control journal demonstrated how the transnational tobacco companies are using Twitter to oppose tobacco control policy and shape their public identity.
+32 Tweets by the global corporate accounts of BAT, Imperial, PMI, and Japan Tobacco International (JTI) promote an image of being socially responsible as well as an enjoyable place to develop a career.
+Companies regularly ‘tweet’ their opposition to tobacco marketing and promotion restrictions, tax increases, plain packaging, and smokefree environments.
+32 The analysis noted that company tweets also frequently mention illicit and counterfeit tobacco, perhaps to appear in support of government agencies, while also undermining the effectiveness of tobacco control policies (i.e., by implying that tobacco control measures such as plain packaging promote the illicit tobacco trade).
 Tweets often claim the companies have a positive impact on society and the environment, including tweets relating to philanthropy, environmental sustainability, and reducing child labour.
 The authors of this analysis conclude that for the World Health Organization (WHO) Framework Convention on Tobacco Control (FCTC) to be effective, new media promotional platforms, such as Twitter, need to be included in the advertising guidelines and regulation of the tobacco industry’s use of social media is urgently required.
 32

 Relevant news and research

-For recent news items and research on this topic, click here. ( Last updated March 2023)
+For recent news items and research on this topic, click here. ( Last updated November 2024)

 References